joshghent/blog/content/blog/auth0-cache/index.md

 Let's break this down a little

-1. We first get the existing token in DynamoDB - it returns the token or an empty string
+1. We first get the **existing token in DynamoDB**.
+It returns the token or an empty string.
-2. If it returns a token, we check it's not expired and then return that token
+2. If it returns a token, we check it's not expired and then return that token.
-3. If it is expired, or there is no token, we go ahead an generate one from Auth0
+3. If it is expired, or there is no token, we go ahead an **generate one from Auth0**.
-4. We then delete the old token in DynamoDB, and store the new one
+4. We then **delete the old token in DynamoDB, and store the new one**.

 Potentially, with this flow (and the fact that DynamoDB is non-locking), could mean that multiple instances of your service save a token at the same time.
 But, this will be minor compared to how much you're able to save by caching in the first place.